 Across our schools we were very mindful of the different experience pupils had educationally during the pandemic and the potential learning and psychological consequences on our children.
 Schools have adapted their curriculum to take this into account and all Trust schools used the grants provided by the National Tutoring Programme (NTP).
 The implementation of the NTP varied according to the need of the children being supported but strategies such as academic mentors, additional tutoring from school staff and online tutoring during school holidays were all employed.
-Closing the gap for our disadvantaged learners is core to our educational ethos as a Trust and, whilst we still have work to do until this gap is eliminated, we were above the national average in a majority of statutory measures for our learners.
+Closing the gap for our disadvantaged learners is core to our educational ethos as a Trust and continue to focus our efforts on raising outcomes for these children.